jbcodeforce/ML-studies/README.md

 It is based from different sources like 'Machine learning with Python' book;
 collective intelligence book; Standford Machine learning trainng, Intel ML 101, and internet articles.

 To avoid impact my laptop (Mac) python installation I use docker image with python and all the needed library.
-The dockerfile in this folder can help create an image.
+The dockerfile in this folder can help create this development image.

 As some of the python codes are using matplotlib and graphics, it is possible to use the MAC display with docker and X11 display (see [this blog](https://cntnr.io/running-guis-with-docker-on-mac-os-x-a14df6a76efc)).